Why snap decisions made at the beginning of the Covid-19 crisis should not define your company’s future growth

 Add to this a heady mix of anxiety and increased stress levels, induced by the possibility of job losses amid a severely affected economy, and snap decisions are to be expected from business owners – vast numbers of whom were not expecting to need funding this year and thus did not have the documents required to get it.

 Some of these decisions, however, could now be limiting your company’s opportunities for growth, which is why we want to ensure that business owners understand their options.
-Here, we decipher the jargon and scotch some common misconceptions around the government’s coronavirus recovery schemes.
+Here, we decipher the jargon and scotch some common misconceptions around the government’s coronavirus recovery schemes, which close for applications on 31 March 2021.

 What is BBLS?